RI DAILY

 More than twenty years ago, Michael Newton, PhD, was a practicing psychologist using hypnotherapy with his patients.

-He sometimes used past life regressions as a tool when he had a subject under hypnosis.
+He sometimes used past life regressions as a tool when he had the subject under hypnosis.
 A conventional therapist and atheist, he didn’t go there because any kind of belief system.

 A successful past life regression does not prove a subject has past lives.
-But he or she discovers what they believe are earlier incarnations while under hypnosis.
+But they discover what they believe are earlier incarnations while under hypnosis.

 Professional practitioners may agree on the possibility past lives without agreeing on what they are or what they mean.